List of fishes of Sweden: Lampriformes (seep sea ray finned fish)

 The Lampriformes are an order of primitive, often rope-like, fishes.
 Living in deep-sea in tropical and temperate waters, they are rarely encountered in Nordic waters.

 Myctophiformes

-The order Myctophiformes, which includes the family Myctophidae, or lanternfishes, consists of deep-sea fish common on the southern hemisphere and only rarely caught in Swedish waters.
+The order Myctophiformes, which includes the family Myctophidae, or lanternfishes, consists of deep-sea fish common on the Southern Hemisphere and only rarely caught in Swedish waters.

 Lophiiformes

 The Lophiiformes, or angler fish, are deep-water fish with big heads.
-Of these, the Angler or Sea-Devil (Lophius piscatorius) is common in Sweden in the waters west of Sweden in the Skagerrak and Kattegat.
-It is a tasty fish and therefore common in the fish dishes, usually with its head removed.
+Of these, the angler or sea-devil (Lophius piscatorius) is common in Sweden in the waters west of Sweden in the Skagerrak and Kattegat.
+It is a tasty fish and therefore common in fish dishes, usually with its head removed.
 The Swedish catch in 1983 was 26 tonnes.

 Mugiliformes

 Osmeriformes

 The order Osmeriformes is generally encountered in the Atlantic Ocean as well as other oceans.
 A few species of the family Argentinidae extend their habitat to the Skagerrak where it is caught by Swedish ships.
 The catches are not food fish, but processed into fish meal.